muggy8/improbable/have-and-havenot/U5fsaQzI.md

 I could see blood flowing at the place where my hands gripped Phanna's arms and yet, Phanna still didn't loosen their grip on Melody's neck.

 "Phanna, what's wrong with you!"
-I screamed in panic as I activated more instances of Strengthen to try to pry PHanna's hands off.
+I screamed in panic as I activated more instances of Strengthen to try to pry PHanna's hands-off.

 But for some reason, even despite this, Phanna's hands remained locked on Melody's neck.